velazquez-96/Javascript-and-DOM-Manipulation/README.md

 # Javascript and DOM manipulation

 The project is focused on the following points:
-* Writing a javascript code that will create a table dynamically based upon a [dataset](UFO-level-2/static/js/data.js)
+* Writing a javascript code that create a table dynamically based upon a [dataset](UFO-level-2/static/js/data.js)
 * Allow users to filter the table data for specific values(multiple filters).

 ## Features